 - Most sharks are cold-blooded (ectothermic) and cannot regulate their own body temperatures.

 - Sharks don’t have lungs, and breathe using gills.

 - Sharks don’t have hair.
 Their bodies are covered in hard scales.

 We’ve also found that sharks are fish.

-In addition, because they don’t have swim bladders, and skeletons made of cartilage rather than bone, we’ve found that sharks are cartilaginous fish.
+In addition, because sharks don’t have swim bladders and their skeletons are made of cartilage rather than bone, sharks are cartilaginous fish, of class Chondrichthyes.